 Alpina Hütte in the Corviglia skiing area is the place to go for an authentic Alpine tavern experience.
 The leitmotif at this extensive outdoor terrace and bar: see and be seen.
 And if you're here in spring, be sure to take part in the waterslide contest.

-Take a day trip on Lake Como
+Take a day trip to Lake Como

 It's gorgeous down in St. Moritz and the Engadin.
 But you should also take advantage of the numerous nearby day trip destinations: visit Bergell during chestnut season, head to Chiavenna for a gelato, and to Colico on Lake Como.
 In about one hour you'll experience two countries, three vegetation and culture zones, and numerous culinary highlights.